***IMMEDIATE VACANCIES – CONTINUOUS RECRUITMENT UNTIL NEEDS ARE MET***

-JOB FUNCTION: These positions are located in the Patient Financial Services Department at Kaua’i Veterans Memorial Hospital (KVMH) and Samuel Mahelona Memorial Hospital (SMMH).
-KVMH, SMMH and The Kaua’i Region Clinics are part of the Kaua’i Region, Hawai’i Health Systems Corporation, a public benefit corporation of the State of Hawai’i.
+LOCATIONS: These positions are located in the Patient Financial Services Department at Kaua’i Veterans Memorial Hospital (KVMH) and Samuel Mahelona Memorial Hospital (SMMH).
+KVMH, SMMH, and The Kaua’i Region Clinics, which include The Clinic at Waimea, The Clinic at Port Allen, The Clinic at Kalaheo, The Specialty Clinic at Kalaheo, The Clinic/Urgent Care at Po’ipu, and The Clinic at Kapa’a, are all part of the Kaua’i Region, Hawai’i Health Systems Corporation, a public benefit corporation of the State of Hawai’i.

 The Patient Financial Services Department gathers and processes demographic and financial information to complete patient registration; collects data and inputs information into the hospital’s computer system; provides cashier services, financial counseling, and switchboard services.

-The Patient Access Representative (PAR) IIs are responsible for interviewing patients and/or accompanying parties to obtain patient demographic and insurance information.
+JOB FUNCTIONS: The Patient Access Representative (PAR) IIs are responsible for interviewing patients and/or accompanying parties to obtain patient demographic and insurance information.
 Other duties include transfer and discharging patients; switchboard and PA system duties; cashiering duties; and public relations duties.
-These positions will be required to work shifts, including work on the weekends and holidays.
 The PAR IIs will also be required to work in multiple locations within the region as needed.
-These positions report directly to the Patient Access Manager, or its designee.
+These positions report directly to the Regional Registration & Payer Reimbursement Manager, or its designee.

 MINIMUM QUALIFICATION REQUIREMENTS